Q: How did you become a writer?

 Q: When do you write?"

-A: I still write in that quiet morning time, before I have to deal with the everyday issues that take me away from wherever it is Danner and I are working that day.
+A: I still write in that quiet morning time, before I have to deal with the everyday issues that take me away from the story Danner is trying to tell me.

 Q: What do you mean by that?

 A: I write in the first person.
 That means Danner is telling the story, describing the surroundings and the action.
 He's telling me the story, and I'm writing it down.
-Creating and maintaining that mental picture takes concentration, so I need to avoid interruptions and distractions.
+Creating and maintaining that mental picture takes concentration, so I need to write when I can avoid interruptions and distractions.

 Q: Do you try to write a certain number of words every day?

 A: I don't have a specific quota.
 I try to write a significant piece of action, sometimes an entire chapter.
 Often that takes more than one day.
-I write for two or three hours, until the real world demands my attention.
+I write for two or three hours, until I run out of ideas or the real world demands my attention.

 Q: It sounds like writing a novel is a lot of work.